iadvize/javascript-convention/shrinkwrap.md

 # Having issues with "extraneous" packages ?

-Then you have some packages that are not listed on the parent package's dependencies list.
+Then you have some packages that are not listed in their parent package's dependencies list.
 You can remove them with this command:
 `npm prune`